Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

-Here $\mathrm{sg}(\cdot)$ denotes the stop-gradient operator and $\mathcal{R}$ collects regularisation terms applied to the prior.
-We backpropagate both losses sequentially in each iteration, so the series is nudged towards the prior in $\mathcal{L}_1$ and the prior towards the series in $\mathcal{L}_2$, while the stop-gradient prevents trivial coalescence.
+Here $\mathrm{sg}(\cdot)$ denotes the stop-gradient operator, $\mathcal{L}_{\mathrm{reg}}$ collects regularisation terms applied to the prior, and $\lambda_{\mathrm{reg}}$ is its weight.
+We backpropagate both losses sequentially in each iteration. $\mathcal{L}_{\mathrm{rec}}$ updates the shared encoder and reconstruction head in both passes, while the stop-gradient ensures that the KL term in $\mathcal{L}_1$ backpropagates only through the series pathway and the KL term in $\mathcal{L}_2$ backpropagates only through the prior pathway.

 The reconstruction objective provides the main data-fidelity signal and sets the scale of test-time errors.
 For each window of length $L$ with $C$ channels, we minimise the mean squared error averaged over time and channels: